Alfresco/alfresco-ng2-components/docs/core/login.component.md

 ### Call an external identity provider to fetch the auth token

-If needed it is possible to call an external provider to identify the user.
+You can access an external provider to get an auth token for a user:

 **app.config.json**